How long does it take for an Uncontested Divorce?

 6 months: Virginia, Michigan.

-Factors that affect how long does it take for an Uncontested Divorce
+Factors that affect the longevity of an Uncontested Divorce

-It is evident from the above listings, that depending on the divorcing couple’s location in United States, the mandatory waiting period varies.
+• Location:It is evident from the above listings, that depending on the divorcing couple's location in United States, the mandatory waiting period varies

-After all the data has been submitted to the lawyer, the lawyer has to find time for drafting the papers depending on the court schedule and / or the caseload.
+Once all the data has been submitted to the lawyer, the lawyer has to find time for drafting the papers depending on the court schedule and / or the caseload.
 When the divorce papers are drafted, they should be reviewed by the divorcing partner (Petitioner).
-These papers are then sent to the Respondent along with a self-addressed and stamped envelop to facilitate return of the papers.
+These papers are then sent to the Respondent along with a self-addressed and stamped envelope to facilitate return of the papers.
 Here, the efficiency of the postal service comes into picture.

 Divorce Papers